A character stabs the ground (or a wall) with a sword (or any other weapon for that matter) as an attack, to help stand up, as an anchor

 - BIONICLE: in The Legend Reborn, Mata Nui does this with his sword to cut a part of a cliff to fall on a Skopio.

-- Link's swordplanting move was actually introduced in the NES game Zelda 2: The Adventure of Link.
+- Link's swordplanting is first seen in the NES game Zelda 2: The Adventure of Link.
 Hilariously, it allowed link to "bounce" on enemies, quasi-Mario-style.

 - A Link To The Past has Link doing this with the Quake medallion.